Pho3b/Accordion/README.md

 # Accordion
-Accordion component made in Javascript and SCSS from ground up.
+An Accordion component made in Javascript and SCSS without the use of external libraries.

-Just instantiate the class "Accordion" passing an option object as paramenter.

-An example demo is provided in the index.html.
+A sample demo is provided in the ``index.html`` file.